Davidi919/CSC150-DI-Final/README.md

 # CSC150-DI-Final 🚀 Mission Planner

-A simplified program designed to help plan theoretical space missions by providing approximate mission parameters for journeys from Earth to other planets in our solar system.
-Using predefined orbital data and simplified calculations, the user is provided with essential details such as launch windows, travel times, and fuel requirements based on the selected rocket type.
+A program designed to help plan theoretical space missions by providing mission parameters for journeys from Earth to other planets in our solar system.
+Using simplified Keplerian mechanics and the Tsiolkovsky Rocket Equation, the program calculates travel times and fuel requirements for different rocket types and destinations.

 ---

 ## 🌌 Features

-- **Destination Planet Selection**: Choose a destination planet from a predefined list (e.g., Mars, Jupiter, Saturn).
+- **Destination Planet Selection**: Choose a destination planet from a predefined list (e.g., Mercury, Mars, Jupiter, Pluto).
-- **Rocket Type Selection**: Select a rocket type to customize fuel efficiency calculations:
+- **Rocket Type Selection**: Select one of three rocket types, each with a specific impulse, which influences fuel efficiency:
-  - Solid Rocket Booster
-  - Liquid-Fueled Rocket
+  - **Solid Rocket Booster**: 250 seconds
-  - Ion Thruster
-- **Simplified Mission Calculations**: Provides approximate mission parameters using predefined data and simplified equations.
+  - **Liquid-Fueled Rocket**: 350 seconds
+  - **Ion Thruster**: 3000 seconds
+- **Travel Time Calculation**: Compute the approximate time (in days and years) for a Hohmann transfer orbit between Earth and the selected planet.
-- **Fuel Estimation**: Provide a rough estimate of the fuel required for the mission, based on the selected rocket type.
+- **Fuel Requirement Estimation**: Use the simplified Tsiolkovsky Rocket Equation to estimate the fuel fraction required for the mission.
-- **Mission Summary**: Present mission details, including:
+- **Mission Summary**: Display mission details in a user-friendly and creative format, including:
-  - Launch time
   - Travel time
-  - Fuel required
+  - Fuel usage
+  - Selected rocket type and destination

 ---

 ## 🛠️ How It Works

-1. **Input**:
+1. **User Input**:
-   - Select the destination planet (origin is always Earth).
+   - Select a destination planet from the predefined list of planets in the solar system (origin is always Earth).
-   - Choose the rocket type from three options:
+   - Choose a rocket type from the three options provided.
-     - Solid Rocket Booster
-     - Liquid-Fueled Rocket
-     - Ion Thruster

 2. **Processing**:
+   - **Travel Time**:
+     - Compute the travel time using Keplerian mechanics and the semi-major axis of the Hohmann transfer orbit.
+   - **Fuel Requirement**:
-   - Use predefined orbital data for the selected destination planet, including approximate delta-v and transfer time.
+     - Calculate the delta-v for the transfer orbit.
-   - Utilize predefined rocket specifications, each with a specific impulse:
-     - **Solid Rocket Booster**: 250 seconds
-     - **Liquid-Fueled Rocket**: 350 seconds
-     - **Ion Thruster**: 3000 seconds
-   - Calculate the exhaust velocity.
-   - Estimate the fuel required using the simplified Tsiolkovsky Rocket Equation
+     - Compute the fuel fraction using the Tsiolkovsky Rocket Equation, which depends on the rocket's exhaust velocity.

 3. **Output**:
-   - Display mission details:
+   - Generate a mission report with:
+     - **Destination Planet**: Name of the selected planet.
+     - **Rocket Type**: Name and specific impulse of the selected rocket.
-     - **Travel Time**: Approximate duration of the journey in days.
+     - **Transfer Time**: Approximate duration of the journey in days and years.
-     - **Fuel Required**: Estimated fuel needed as a percentage of the initial spacecraft mass.
+     - **Fuel Usage**: Percentage of the spacecraft's initial mass consumed as fuel.
-     - **Selected Rocket Type**: Display the rocket type and its specific impulse.
+   - Output is presented in a creative, ASCII-styled mission report.

 ---